Yelagiri: History

 While the region was probably ruled by tribal chieftains during the early Sangam period, it was under the rule of the Cheras, Pandyas and Cholas over different periods of history.
 The hills are mentioned in Tamil literature by Ottakoothar in 12th century CE.

-It was under the control of Vijayanagara empire in the late middle age, who established sway over the region.
-In the latter part of the 18th century, the region came under the Kingdom of Mysore and after the Anglo-Mysore Wars and the Polygar Wars, the British East India Company annexed the region to the Madras Presidency the early 19th century.
+During the late Middle Ages, the region came under the control of the Vijayanagara Empire, which established its authority over the wider area.
+In the latter part of the 18th century, the region came under the Kingdom of Mysore.
+Following the Anglo-Mysore Wars and the Polygar Wars, the British East India Company annexed the region to the Madras Presidency in the early 19th century.

 In the 19th century, Malai Vellalar (Malayali) hill tribes, populated the region.
+A surviving traditional dwelling at Upper Nillavur, constructed with clay walls and a thatched roof, has been reported as representing a form of housing formerly common among the hill community.
 Later, the British Empire took control of the region from the British East India Company in 1857.
-The hills were organized as private properties of the Zamindars of Yelagiri.
+During the colonial period, the hills were organised as private properties of the Zamindars of Yelagiri.
+The 1881 census recorded seven Malayali villages in the Yelagiri hills, with a population of 748 inhabitans.
+William Wilson Hunter's Imperial Gazetteer of India, published in 1887, described Yelagiri as a hill tract then forming part of Salem district, with an average elevation of about 3500 ft and a highest point of 4437 ft.
+It descries wheat and millet among the crops cultivated on the hills.

 After Indian Independence in 1947, the region was taken over by the Government of India and became part of the Madras State, which later became Tamil Nadu.